nautobot/nautobot-plugin-chatops-ansible/README.md

 ### Run Job Template

 The natural progression of gathering job templates is then to execute a particular job template.
-For those that do not need any extra vars or surveys to be completed, will be able to be run.
+If a templates does not need any extra vars or surveys to be completed, it will be able to be executed.
 The response from Ansible Tower/AWX of the job number will then be provided back via chat to know what job number was executed.

 ### Get Job